moodlebox/moodlebox.net/content/en/project/index.md

 title: The MoodleBox project
 authors:
   - Nicolas Martignoni
-type: kb
 date: 2017-04-21
 lastmod: 2019-10-30
-description: The MoodleBox project is a free (as in speech and in beer) project that provides a complete Moodle learning management system with minimal infrastructure
+description: The MoodleBox project is a free (as in speech and in beer) project that provides a complete Moodle learning management system with minimal infrastructure.
 slug: project
 weight: 2
 categories: